learn-co-curriculum/dsc-pca-numpy-lab/README.md

 ## Summary

 Well done!
 You've now coded PCA on your own using NumPy!
-With that, it's time to look at further application of PCA.
+With that, it's time to look at further applications of PCA.